-Excellent results may be attained in the treatment of small enclosures or structures since it is often possible to control the temperature during fumigation and also to make the enclosure virtually gas tight.
+Excellent results may be attained in the treatment of small enclosures since it is often possible to control the temperature during fumigation and also to make the enclosure virtually gas tight.
 Take care not to overdose during these fumigations.
-A single Prepac from the Rope will treat a space from 6.5 to 46.7 m3.
+A single Phostoxin® Prepac will treat a space from 6.5 to 46.7 m3.